dmauser/azure-vpn-s2s-gcp/README.md

 Alternatively you can open respective CLI on GCP Portal or Azure Portal and run the steps below side-by-side.

+:point_right: All the commands listed in this section are also included in CLI file in this repo: [deploy.azcli]()

 ### Steps

 The steps listed below can be executed on Azure CLI or Google CLI, each step describes the respective Cloud provider where the command will be executed.